SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Kuksa_Documentation.md

       How Kuksa Supports scalability?

-      **horizontal scalability** ensures that as your deployment grows—from dozens of devices to thousands and the system can continue to manage the load efficiently.
+      **horizontal scalability** ensures that as your deployment grows, from dozens of devices to thousands and the system can continue to manage the load efficiently.

      <img width="1122" height="765" alt="image" src="https://github.com/user-attachments/assets/07c47945-bb18-4639-9f83-b03f276f91a3" />